fjulian/kdl_parser/README.md

 - High priority
   - [ ] Define predicates
-  - [ ] Restore simulation initial state if the simulation is already running, instead of reloading everything.
-This takes quite some time.
-Could be triggered via a command line argument or via querying which objects are present in the current simulation.
   - [ ] Make releasing an object a separate action
   - [ ] Write code that generates problem definition based on observations from the simulation
-  - [ ] Try closing the whole loop with a trivial example
   - [ ] Add navigation to the whole system
   - [ ] Look again at check_grasp function.
 Seems like it would also say that an object is grasped if the gripper is just open.
   - [ ] Use python logger instead of print statements.
   - [ ] Change the robot arm transition.
 Doesn't necessarily need to be cartesian in all cases.
 Maybe this reduces the twitching.
+  - [ ] Find a better grasping pose for the drawer handle.
+  - [ ] Try other IK library
 - Low priority
   - [ ] Write tests for robot arm control code.
 - Done
   - [x] Define scene for symbol learning (table, cup, box, cupboard with drawers, ...)
   - [x] Implement grasping skill
+  - [x] Try closing the whole loop with a trivial example
   - [x] Instances of the robot arm class are distributed over multiple threads/processes.
 Therefore, variables are not carried over, which breaks the robot's behavior in some cases.
 Need to find a solution to have the robot class in a single thread only OR make the class state-less.
+  - [x] Restore simulation initial state if the simulation is already running, instead of reloading everything.
+This takes quite some time.
+Could be triggered via a command line argument or via querying which objects are present in the current simulation.
+  - [x] Add argparser

 ## Setup Instructions